How ethical is eBay?

 Animals

 eBay sells animal products without adequate policies on animal welfare or animal testing.
-Its animal products policy only prohibited some specific items including ivory, and items made from certain species of animals that are already banned by the law.
+It sells meat products such as beef jerky and leather and wool products which are not covered by any certifications.
+Its animal products policy only prohibits some specific items including ivory, and items made from certain species of animals that are already banned by the law.